 Lord, come to the aid of families who have fled to safety.
 Guide them to places where they can find help and rest.
 Provide host communities with the resources to assist families arriving on their doorstep.
 Lord, we trust in You.

-3. Many uprooted families are fleeing to Europe by dangerous means or over land on long treks.
+3. Many uprooted Syrian refugee families are making the treacherous trip across the Mediterranean Sea to Europe.
+Others are fleeing over land — a long trek.
+They are seeking a better life, but encountering brutal and dangerous conditions on their journeys.
 Some countries are closing their borders to refugees due to the swelling numbers.

 Gracious Lord, we are helpless in the face of such desperation and tragedy.
 Let European government leaders come to compassionate solutions for refugees in these dire circumstances.
 Open our ears to what Your Spirit is saying about our personal involvement in helping meet the overwhelming needs of refugee children and families.
 Lord, we trust in You.